 1. This sculpture is a commentary on the growing influence of technology and its effect on the environment.

-Recognizing that 53% of the global population has access to a web browser, he decided to make his works available as a string of text that produces an HTML web page, apt during a quarantine.
+Recognizing that 53% of the global population has access to a web browser, he made his works available as a string of text that produces an HTML web page, apt during a quarantine.
 The script or QR code does not link to a website but is the code that tells the browser what to render, so there is no need for an internet connection to see the works.
 You can hang your print at home, but keep the code with you and see it any time, or share it with others.
 This is where digital art gets interesting.

-Interested in playing with medium, Reben has also produced blockchain artefacts, most notably TokenArt that inverts the process since viewers ‘“develop” their own exclusive but reproducible tangible artwork by way of a physical token linked to a unique intangible identifier.’
+Interested in playing with medium, Reben has also produced blockchain artefacts, most notably TokenArt, that invert the process since viewers ‘“develop” their own exclusive but reproducible tangible artwork by way of a physical token linked to a unique intangible identifier.’
 It’s this kind of inversion that makes Reben’s practice important.
 He’s not a process artist, but he’s not focusing exclusively on the end product.
 He’s willing to risk the absurdity at the heart of creativity itself.

-Art can draw you in without being pop, although Superfluous Automation: Bubble Wrap will actively engage popping since it is a “machine to efficiently and quickly pop bubble wrap” –hence eliminating all the fun to be had therein.
-Which is his point.
-Everyone talks about automation but in the excitement of its possibility, we may forget to examine and discuss why we want to automate these things at all.
+Art can draw you in without being pop.
+However, Superfluous Automation: Bubble Wrap will actively engage popping since it is a “machine to efficiently and quickly pop bubble wrap” –hence eliminating all the fun to be had therein, which is his point.
+Everyone talks about automation, but in the excitement of its possibility, we may forget to examine and discuss why we want to automate these things at all.

 Then there is the work based on Asimov’s First Law, “A robot may not injure a human being or, through inaction, allow a human being to come to harm.”
-Reben designed a robot with needle to puncture, or not, any human finger that it detects.
-There’s no escape valve that humans are responsible in the background, as with drones, so now that this harm-inducing robot exists, let’s confront it.
+Reben designed a robot with a needle to puncture, or not, any human finger that it detects.
+There’s no escape valve that humans are responsible for in the background, as with drones, so now that this harm-inducing robot exists, let’s confront it.

 Thankfully, some quirky thinkers are still making things for no reason at all but to do it and see what happens.
-In another passage, Carse writes: “What confounds a society is not serious opposition, but the lack of seriousness altogether.”
+In another passage, Carse writes: What confounds a society is not serious opposition, but the lack of seriousness altogether.
 Certainly, some portions of the whole must work seriously within the constructs provided to address the dilemmas we face, but sometimes the ideas we need come from those who weren’t thinking on the same terms.
 It’s a risk.
 That’s what makes it creative.